Undated 2026 New Releases

 .

-How She Fell by Tess Sharpe (Little, Brown)
+How She Fell by Tess Sharpe (Little, Brown) - UK release date announced but not US.

 Lisa Yoskowitz at Little, Brown has acquired world rights to How She Fell by Tess Sharpe, a YA thriller about a teen filmmaker who sends her last moments to her best friend, revealing she did not fall off the bluffs like everyone thinks—she was pushed.
 Dot Reeves keeps the truth of Liberty's murder secret as she searches for her killer and plots to take revenge—and justice—into her own hands.
 Publication is scheduled for spring 2026; Jim McCarthy at Dystel, Goderich & Bourret negotiated the deal.